 Now that you are a postdoc at one of the most prestigious laboratories worldwide, what’s next?
 Here are some suggestions (not in any particular order) for advancing your career while working at the Lab.

 - Enrich your skills by attending career development workshops offered both onsite and offsite (UC Berkeley, for example) to prepare for a successful career in academia and beyond.

 - Continuously update and polish your CV or Resumé.
 Tailor them for specific job openings.
 Keeping your LinkedIn profile up-to-date is quite important as well.

 - Have your business card ready to facilitate efficient communication and networking.
 The lab offers a business card printing service.
-You need to provide a project/task account to acquire business card.
-Talk to your PI for these information.
+You need to provide a project/task account to acquire business cards.
+Talk to your PI for this information.
 At times, a few special events do offer business card free of charge for postdocs who attend those.